I’m a real estate investor and an entrepreneur.

 I made the mistake to be everything for everyone.
 And I just couldn’t bring myself to finish the system documentation and processes.

 I got lucky.
 I got people on my team that is so good with systems and processes.
 We now got binders of workflow documentation, email templates, and procedures.
-They can also be helped with using software systems such as kubernetes to make sure everything is working accurately.

 They’re not perfect.
 No workflow design and documentation start off as perfect.
 But we’re on to something.